oddbird/oddsite/content/2017/06/27/susy3.rst

     width: calc(3/12 * 100%);
   }

-If you want to get real clever, you can build your own grid-system out of
+If you want to get really clever, you can build your own grid-system out of
 CSS `custom properties`_ (aka variables):